Kuti-ux/flutter-mini-calculator/README.md

 # Mini_Calculator_App

-A new Flutter application with a background slider
+A new Flutter application with a unique background slider

 ## Getting Started